defold/doc/docs/en/faq/faq.md

   (2 The engine runtime should run on most 64-bit Linux distributions as long as graphics drivers are up to date and supporting OpenGL ES 2.0.)

-#### Q: What are the system requirements for the editor

-A: The editor will use up to 75% of the available memory of the system.
-On a computer with 4 GB of RAM this should be enough for smaller Defold projects.
-For mid-sized or large projects it is recommended to use 6 GB or more of RAM.

 #### Q: What target platforms can I develop games for with Defold?

 A: With one click you can publish to Nintendo Switch, iOS, Android and HTML5 as well as macOS, Windows and Linux.
 It’s truly one codebase with multiple supported platforms.